 Ensuring no clean energy goes to waste

 Atura Power doesn’t just make electricity.
-We’re also going to store it.
-This will support a more flexible grid that responds reliably to changing electricity demand.
+We also store it.
+This supports a more flexible system that responds reliably to changing electricity demand.

 Without diverse energy storage options, the clean energy transition just can’t happen—not at the scale and pace we need it to.
 Energy storage is an essential piece of the puzzle, and one we are focused on for the future.